 Since the subbands of images obtained by using the adaptive DMWPT are complex valued, the original SPIHT algorithm developed by Said et al. needs to be extended to encode these subbands in the hierarchical modulated wavelet domain.
-Fig. 2 shows a 3-level DMWT with indexing for the transform coefficients, based on which the transform coefficients are encoded in a specific order.
 Four symbols are used to identify the status of transform coefficients: IP, NP, SP and ZT, which stand for insignificant pixel, newly significant pixel, significant pixel and zero tree, respectively.
 Initially, all the modulated scaling and wavelet coefficients at the coarsest resolution are set IP and ZT, respectively.
 The complex value is represented by the magnitude and angle (i.e. in the polar form).
 The magnitude of complex valued transform coefficients is used for the comparison with a given sequence of successively smaller threshold values to sort out the significant coefficients in the status check pass.
-The sequence of threshold values can be obtained by using the recursive equation: $T{k} = T{k-1}/2$ , where the initial value $T{0}$ must be greater than or equal to half the maximum magnitude of the transform coefficients.
+The sequence of threshold values can be obtained by using the recursive equation: $T_k = T{k-1}/2$, where the initial value T_0 must be greater than or equal to half the maximum magnitude of the transform coefficients.